 “Thus he said: ‘The fourth beast will be a fourth kingdom on the earth, which will be different from all the other kingdoms and will devour the whole earth and tread it down and crush it.”
 Dan.7:23

-The description of the rise of the Beast begins with the image of the dragon standing on the shore of the sea as the Beast emerges from the waters.
+The description of the beast begins with the image of a dragon standing on the shore of the sea.

 The great dragon was hurled down—that ancient serpent called the devil, or Satan, who leads the whole world astray.
 He was hurled to the earth, and his angels with him.
 Rev. 12:9

 In addition, the following passage tells us that the waters that the beast emerges from represent the Gentile (Non-Jewish) nations.

 Then the angel said to me, “The waters you saw, where the prostitute sits, are peoples, multitudes, nations and languages.”
 Rev. 17:15